 - All submitted works of art are required to be entered into the Rampart Library District artwork inventory database.

-- Artwork without this information may be considered by the Advisory Committee only in very special
+- Artwork without this information may be considered by the Advisory Committee only in very special cases.

 - Posters should follow the same guidelines as fine In general, posters will not be placed in as prominent places as original artwork.